 Walking on the manicured lawns of the UIC campus, it’s easy to forget that this venue for higher education was not always here.
 Before I dig into to Brutalist architecture in Part 2, let’s talk about UIC campus history and this Chicago neighborhood.
 From the early 1900s through the 1960s, the area between Halsted, Roosevelt, Ashland, and Van Buren was primarily an Italian Neighborhood known as “Little Italy.”
 After years of protests in the 1960s, residents lost their land to the development of the University of Illinois at Chicago campus.
+Our guides delve into this fraught historical process on the Chicago Neighborhoods and Cultural Diversity Bus Tour.

 Location Location Location